 Early voting took place in each of the emirates according to a timetable set by the NEC for each emirate over the course of 3 days (September 27-29, 2015).
 Polling stations were to remain open 8 full hours per day – from 10:00am to 6:00pm.
 Meanwhile, on election day (October 3, 2015), voting took place over 12 hours, from 8:00am to 8:00pm.

-As for members of electoral bodies abroad, the Commission identified 94 electoral centres at the headquarters of diplomatic missions where citizens could cast their ballots.
+As for members of electoral bodies abroad, the Committee identified 94 electoral centres at the headquarters of diplomatic missions where citizens could cast their ballots.

 These advanced measures that sought to guarantee the participation of citizens in the FNC elections the leadership’s conviction that it is imperative for citizens to have a voice and a role in the electoral process; citizens are considered partners in selecting their representatives and expressing their demands in the Council.